Request a Review

 Procedures for Administrative Review

-- A parcel owner may print out the "Request for Assessment Review" form located at the link below or contact the MWCD toll free (866) 755-6923 to learn how they may obtain a copy of the "Request for Assessment Review" form
+- A parcel owner may print out the "Request for Assessment Review" form or contact the MWCD toll free (866) 755-6923 to learn how they may obtain a copy of the "Request for Assessment Review" form

 The "Request for Assessment Review" form also is available via:

 - Auditor's & Treasurer's Offices

 Note: The "Request for Assessment Review" form must be signed by either a parcel owner or power of attorney or other legal representative.